-- 1. Oil level measurement - a.
-Place the motorcycle on a level place, and hold it in an upright position.
-The engine should be cool at ambient temperature. - Remove the oil filler bolt and check the oil level.
+- 1. Oil level inspection - a.
+Place the motorcycle on a level place and place it on the centerstand.
+The engine should be cool at ambient temperature. - b.
+Remove the oil filler bolt and check the oil level.
 The oil level should be at the brim of the hole.
-Add oil as necessary.
+Fill with oil as necessary.

-1. Final gear oil 2.
-Correct oil level 3.
-Oil filler bolt
+Final gear oil Oil filler bolt

+2. Correct oil level

 - 2. Gear oil replacement - a.
 Place an oil pan under the final gear case. - b.
-Remove the oil filler bolt and the drain plug to drain the oil.

-- 1. Final gear drain plug - c.
-Reinstall and tighten the drain plug.
+Remove the oil filler bolt and the drain plug to drain the oil. - c.
+Reinstall and tighten the drain plug to the specified torque.